-During 2017 a number of companies moved away from growth assets into protection assets.
-For example, Companies 4 and 14 have both reduced their allocations to growth assets and increased their allocation to protection assets during the year.

-We observed a similar trend in our FTSE 350 survey, where the percentage of growth assets has been decreasing over the last few years.
+During 2017 we continued to see a gradual move away from growth assets into protection assets.
+For example, Company 11 purchased an insurance contract (buy-in) to cover part of its pension liabilities, and Company 13 moved its remaining equity allocation into protection assets.
+Company 9 also adjusted its strategic investment benchmarks during 2017 with around 5% of the assets across its plans moving from growth to protection assets over the year.
+We observed a similar trend in our FTSE350 survey, where the percentage of growth assets has been decreasing over the last few years.
 This suggests that pension plans are gradually de-risking their investment strategies as the plans mature.